snehasissahoo95/ToDoApp/README.md

 ## Features

-- Add new todo items
+- Add new todo items within the allowed range (not past, not beyond 1 year).
 - Update existing todo items
 - List all todo items
 - Delete a todo item by ID